openvinotoolkit/open_model_zoo/models/intel/index.md

-# Overview of OpenVINO&trade; Toolkit Pre-Trained Models
+# Overview of OpenVINO&trade; Toolkit Pre-Trained Models.

 OpenVINO&trade; toolkit provides a set of pre-trained models that you can use for learning and demo purposes or for developing deep learning software.
 Most recent version is available in the [repo on Github](https://github.com/opencv/open_model_zoo).

-The models can be downloaded via Model Downloader (`<OPENVINO_INSTALL_DIR>/deployment_tools/open_model_zoo/tools/downloader`).
+The models can be downloaded via Model Downloader.
+(`<OPENVINO_INSTALL_DIR>/deployment_tools/open_model_zoo/tools/downloader`).
 They can also be downloaded manually from [01.org](https://download.01.org/opencv).

-## Object Detection Models
+## Object Detection Models.

 Several detection models can be used to detect a set of the most popular objects - for example, faces, people, vehicles.
 Most of the networks are